Major Requirements (SF State Bulletin: Degree Requirements)

 |Where can I find information about major advising?||

-The students is provided with the name of their nursing advisor shortly after they are in the SoN.
+Students are provided the name of their nursing advisor shortly after they are admitted the SoN.

 |What should I do if my major core and/or prequisite courses are full?||

 Only students who have been accepted into the SoN can register for nursing classes.
-They will be told into which clinical section they will join and are guaranteed a place in every class they need.
+They will be informed of which clinical section they will join and are guaranteed a place in every class they need.